jonwang22/microblog_EC2_deployment/README.md

 2. We need to create our EC2 Instance.
 We'll be using t3.micro.
 For this application, we will be installing Jenkins (CI/CD tool), Python 3.9 (code interpreter), Python3.9-venv (virtual environment module), python3-pip (python package manager), and nginx (reverse proxy).
 We need Jenkins to build, test, perform checks on our application before we deploy it and have it in production.
 Python3.9 is what our application is written in and is the version compatible for our code.
 Python3-pip ensures we have a python package manager installed regardless of python version.
 Nginx is our reverse proxy that will point clients to the proper port where our application will be hosted.
 If you'd like to see the script used to install these components, [you can find it here](https://github.com/jonwang22/microblog_EC2_deployment/blob/main/install_jenkins.sh).

-6. Clone your GH repository to the server, cd into the directory, create and activate a python virtual environment with:
+3. Now we need to clone this repo to the EC2 instance.
+Then we navigate to the repo and create a python virtual env.
 ```
 $python3.9 -m venv venv
 $source venv/bin/activate
 ```
+The reason why we want to create a python virtual environment is so that we can have a clean environment for our code to run in.
+Venv allows us to maintain and control our dependency version, prevent version conflicts, have a clean working environment for the application without any contamination from various packages in the main system.

 5. While in the python virtual environment, install the application dependencies and other packages by running:
 ```
 $pip install -r requirements.txt
 $pip install gunicorn pymysql cryptography